ADHD Burnout in Mothers: Signs, Causes and Recovery

 What Happens If ADHD Burnout Is Not Addressed?

-This is the question I was never able to find an answer to when I was in the middle of my own burnout, and it is one I think mothers deserve an honest response to.
+This is the question I was never able to find an answer to when I was in the middle of my own burnout, and it is one I think caregivers deserve an honest response to.

-Research on the long-term consequences of untreated ADHD burnout is still developing, but the evidence consistently points in one direction.
+Research on the long-term consequences of untreated burnout is still developing, but the evidence consistently points in one direction.

 It becomes chronic.
 A systematic review of nearly 4,000 neurodivergent adults found that burnout typically becomes a recurring condition with intermittent crises rather than a single episode, with each recurrence often worse than the last.